Photo editor jobs have been around in the publishing industry for decades, and landing the right job can pay quite handsomely.

 But for those who think photo editing is perfect for them, here’s some good news: the outlook for this job is on the rise for a couple of reasons.

-First, Photographers are passionate with their craft, so switching into a job that doesn’t require them to go behind the lens isn’t very appealing to most photographers.
+First, photographers are passionate about their craft, so switching their mental gears to a job that doesn’t require them to go behind the lens isn’t very appealing to most photographers.
 As a result, the percentage of photographers who decide to take the route of a photo editor is very low.

-Second, more and more companies are publishing regular content for their products or services on websites, newsletters, phone apps and other mediums.
-Photo editing jobs are no longer exclusive to the print industry, which means you’ll have more opportunities available beyond magazines, newspapers and similar companies. .
+Second, more and more companies are publishing regular content for their products or services on websites, newsletters, social media, phone apps, and other media.
+Photo editing jobs are no longer exclusive to the print industry, which means you’ll have more opportunities available beyond magazines and newspapers.

 Aside from photo editing, here’s how other people make money with photography, and how anybody could use their phones to take photos and sell them for $5 each.